 Textile, Marea Panel, 2007

 This is a textile.
 It was designed by Jorge Lizarazo and manufactured by Hechizoo Textiles.
 It is dated 2007 and we acquired it in 2007.
-Its medium is nylon, copper.
+Its medium is nylon, copper and its technique is plain weave with paired warps.
 It is a part of the Textiles department.

 Jorge Lizarazo is the owner and founder of Hechizoo, a textile firm based in Colombia.
 Lizarazo’s original work as an architect has influenced his textiles in terms of structural clarity and use of materials.
 His designs also benefit from Hechizoo’s team members, who contribute expertise in the rich weaving traditions of their region.
 Lizarazo trains his staff to work with new and unusual materials that complement the often understated and basic textile structure.
 Man-made materials, such as wire, nylon, and polyester ribbon, are integrated with natural materials, such as silk, agave, cumare, and penca, to create contemporary but sophisticated products.